edgiardina/Plugin.Maui.NativeCalendar/README.md

 ##### `EventIndicatorColor`

 Color of the Event Indicator, a dot that appears below the date number indicating there is an event on that date.
-(Currently only works on iOS, check soon for an Android implementation)
+Currently only allows single date selection.

 ##### `MinimumDate`